Street Fighter Anniversary Collection

-The Xbox 360 is backwards compatible with the title.

 Games

-Hyper Street Fighter II - The Anniversary Edition
+Hyper Street Fighter II – The Anniversary Edition (2003)

-Hyper Street Fighter II is an arranged version of Super Street Fighter II Turbo that allows players to select from all playable incarnations of the characters that were featured in the five arcade installments of Street Fighter II.
+Hyper Street Fighter II is an arranged version of Super Street Fighter II Turbo that allows players to select from all playable incarnations of the characters that were featured in the five arcade instalments of Street Fighter II.
 An earlier form of this concept was featured in the compilation Street Fighter Collection 2 (for the PlayStation), which included a "Deluxe Versus Mode" allowing two players to fight each other using characters from the first three versions of the game.
-Although originally released as a PlayStation 2 game in Japan, it saw a limited arcade release in Japan and Asia.
+Initially released as a PlayStation 2 game in Japan, it had a limited arcade release in Japan and Asia.

+Hyper allows players to select from up to five different incarnations of the character roster: the original.